aakechin/cutPrimers/README.md

 # cutPrimers
-curPrimers is a tool for trimming primer sequences from amplicon based NGS reads
+curPrimers is a tool for trimming primer sequences from amplicon based NGS reads.
+It can trim primer sequences from NGS reads of FASTQ- and BAM-files.

 ## Requirements
 ### Linux